piafernandez/h6-A.-Nynomous/h6 A. Nynomous.md

 ## 1. Search engine for onion sites

 ```
-I have searched for a search engine for onion sites and the first one I found is Ahmia.fi, which is designe to allow access to the dark web.
+I searched for a search engine for onion sites, and the first one I found is Ahmia.fi, designed to provide access to the dark web.
 ```

 <img width="434" alt="image" src="https://github.com/piafernandez/h6-A.-Nynomous/assets/71267247/72c74f40-8914-4ebb-b6f7-8b026c3adb35">